Jarrod-Angove/stochastic_ca_steel/README.md

 This package provides a toy model for stochastic CA for microstructure evolution during arbitrary thermal processing.
 Please note that this will only work on devices with AMD GPUs.
 It leverages `AMDGPU.jl` via custom kernels to do CA simulations in as little as 7 seconds for 1000x1000 domains over >30 minutes of simulated process.

+Please see the attached report for the theory behind the model.

 ## How to run the model

 After pulling the repository, navigate to its folder and activate the Julia module in a REPL.
 This might take a while as it might need to precompile `GLMakie.jl`.